What Does PASS Stand for In Fire Safety?

 Knowing how to use a fire extinguisher properly could help stop a fire from destroying your business and possibly even save someone’s life.

-Our Fire Extinguisher Inspection Training course will teach you and your team how to use fire extinguishers correctly and effectively.
+Our Fire Extinguisher Training course will teach you and your team how to use fire extinguishers correctly and effectively.
 The course can be taken online and runs for approximately half an hour.

 About the author(s)